 In the vast majority of cases, an i7 CPU would be a better fit for a gaming PC, as it would be more affordable and more than sufficiently powerful for most gaming setups.

 If you’re building a high-end gaming PC, then you’re probably wondering about how much you should invest in a CPU.
 After all, it’s bound to be expensive, so why make it more expensive than it needs to be?

-Now, if you’ve already settled on an Intel CPU – we’ve already discussed the whole AMD vs Intel thing in another article – then you’re probably wondering as to which processor line will be the best fit your needs: The Intel Core i7 or the Intel Core i9?
+Now, if you’ve already settled on an Intel CPU then you’re probably wondering as to which processor line will be the best fit your needs: The Intel Core i7 or the Intel Core i9?

 Both are high-end performance-oriented solutions that you’ll only find in serious builds, but which is better for your needs?

 Table of ContentsShow